readthedocs/blog/read-the-docs-2018-stats.rst

     * $300,000 from advertising
     * $85,000 from commercial activities on readthedocs.com
     * $15,000 from donations

+The biggest impact to our revenue this year was :doc:`our ads being blocked <ads-and-adblocking>`.
+This happened in May,
+and caused an initial 32% of our ad revenue to disappear.
+We were :doc:`added to the Acceptable Ads <ad-blocker-update>` list later in the month, which regained around half of our lost revenue.
+So for the second half of the year we lost around 15% of revenue from advertising.

 We now have 5 full-time people working on the project.
 This has made it feel like we're able to move forward,